Vigeant/teslaBMSRT/README.md

 ## todo
 - [X] assign all signals to pins
 - [ ] Implement state machine
+	- [ ] noFault is driven differently from run to charging (run noFault is used to limit output while in charging it is used to prevent charging)
 - [ ] modify formats to display:
-	- [ ] module number and cell number for all values
-	- error format
-		- [ ] pack loop error
-		- [ ] pack comms error
-		- [ ] battery monitor error
+	- [ ] sticky faults format
 - [ ] perform schedulability analysis for rate monotonic scheduling
 	- [ ] worst case execution time (wcet)
 	- [ ] worst case blocking time (wcbt)